 Gen Z consumers are all about having brand experiences that are unique, and all their own.
 In today’s social media era—where screentime has evolved from pure entertainment to hangover-inducing—Zs are seeking alternatives, and they’re turning to audio.
 According to our Culture Next 2022 research, 45% of Zs say they enjoy listening to audio more than they enjoy staring at a screen, compared with 25% who disagreed and 30% who had a neutral opinion.
 Plus, nearly half (49%) say they pay more attention when they listen to versus when they look at something.1 Young audiences are discovering that audio can take them on immersive, emotional, and personal journeys—in a way few other mediums can.

-We spoke with Spotify’s Category Development Officer for Tech & Telco, Liz Walsh, to learn about how Spotify can help create consumer intimacy among Gen Zs...
+We spoke with Spotify’s Category Development Officer for Tech & Telco, Liz Walsh, to learn about how Spotify can help bolster your telecom marketing efforts to create consumer intimacy among Gen Zs...

 Q: Tech and telco brands are always-there companions but, even so, consumers don’t often report feeling a real emotional bond with products in this category.
 What are the opportunities to forge a more emotional connection with Zs?